The Bankrate promise

 Soft inquiries are shown only to you (not anyone else, like a lender) on your credit report, and they don’t affect credit scores or lending decisions.
-They include things like preapproved credit offers, your requests for your own credit report, requests by employers or landlords to whom you’ve given your permission and insurance companies requesting your report.
-You may see them listed under a heading of “Inquiries shown only to you.”
+Some examples of soft inquiries include preapproved credit offers, your requests for your own credit report, requests by employers or landlords (with your permission) and insurance companies requesting your report.
+You may see them listed under a section titled “inquiries shown only to you.”
 None of these inquiries will have any impact whatsoever on this portion of your credit score.

 When should you apply for new credit?

 In a nutshell: Only apply for new credit when you truly need new credit.
 You should always approach any new credit with care and have a plan in place for repaying your debt.
 It is always a good idea to be fairly sure that you will qualify for any new credit before applying.
 It’s helpful to check your credit reports regularly, and you can do this for free at AnnualCreditReport.com.
 You may also have access to scores and reports through your bank.